Letractively/uliweb/apps/Documents/files/guestbook.rst

         email = Field(str)
         datetime = Field(datetime.datetime)

-很简单。

-首先要从 uliweb.orm 中导入全部东西，这样简单。

-然后是导入datetime模块。为什么会用到它，因为Uliorm在定义Model时支持两种定义方式：
+It's easy now, right?

+First, you should import something from ``uliweb.orm``.

+Then, you need to import datetime module.
+Why you need it?
+Because Uliorm supports two ways to define field:

-* 使用内部的Python类型，如：int, float, unicode, datetime.datetime, datetime.date,
-  datetime.time, decimal.Decimal, str, bool。另外还扩展了一些类型，如：blob, text。
+* One way is using internal Python data type, e.g. int, float, unicode, datetime.datetime, datetime.date, datetime.time, decimal.Decimal, str, bool, etc.
-  所以你在定义时只要使用Python的类型就好了。
-* 然后就是象GAE一样的使用各种Property类，如：StringProperty, UnicodeProperty,
+  And I also extend some other types, such as: blob, text.

+  So you can use Python data type directly.

-  IntegerProperty, BlobProperty, BooleanProperty, DateProperty, DateTimeProperty, TimeProperty, DecimalProperty, FloatProperty, TextProperty。
+* The other way is using any Property class just like GAE, e.g. StringProperty, UnicodeProperty, IntegerProperty, BlobProperty, BooleanProperty, DateProperty, DateTimeProperty, TimeProperty, DecimalProperty, FloatProperty, TextProperty.

-一个Model需要从 ``Model`` 类派生。然后每个字段就是定义为类属性。Field()是一个函数，它将
-会根据第一个参数来查找对应的属性类，因此：
+You should define your own model, and it should be inherited from ``Model`` class.
+Then you can define fields which you want to use.
+There is a handy function named ``Field()``, you can pass it a Python data type, it'll automatically find a suit Property class for you.

 .. code:: python